Sensitivity analysis: Complementary research approaches for time-consuming simulations

 A number of methods have been developed to overcome some of the constraints discussed above, which would otherwise make the estimation of sensitivity measures infeasible (most often due to computational expense).
-Generally, these methods focus on efficiently calculating variance-based measures of sensitivity.
+Generally, these methods focus on efficiently (by creating a metamodel of the costly function to be evaluated and/or by “ wisely ” sampling the factor space) calculating variance-based measures of sensitivity.